What kinds of nutrition bars are available?

 There are many different types of bars available for different requirements and nutrition goals.
 These include:

-- Energy bars: usually contain more carbohydrates and a moderate amount of protein and fat.
-These bars are designed to provide fast fuel for athletes with high energy demands, but can also be used to complement a normal healthy diet.
+Energy Bars – Typically contains more carbohydrates plus a moderate amount of protein and fat.
+They're made to provide fast fuel for athletes who have high energy demands.
+Use them to complement a normal healthy diet.
 Energy bar brands include PowerBar, Promax, Greens Plus, Power Crunch, Balance and Clif.

 Meal Replacement Bars – Usually have more calories and a balanced protein/fat/carbohydrate ratio.
-They're designed to be consumed in place of a meal.
-Breakfast bars are a popular substitute for the most important meal of the day.
+They're designed to be eaten instead of a meal.
+Breakfast bars are popular as a substitute for what is the most critical meal of the day.
 They're convenient for a busy lifestyle and can be consumed "on-the-go."
-MRBs contain vitamins and other nutrients.
+MRBs contain vitamins and various other nutrients.

 Health Benefits of Bars

 Nutrition bars are a smart addition to a healthy, well-balanced diet.
 They provide a convenient way to supplement the body with essential vitamins, minerals and other important dietary supplements.
 A bar is also an easy way for dieters, athletes and anyone else trying to maintain a certain weight to keep meal portion size under control.

 How to Use Nutrition Bars as Part of a Heathy Diet

 Any of our nutrition bars can be the perfect addition to a well-balance, healthy diet, but they should not be used as a complete substitute for regular food sources.
 Certain bars might be high in saturated fat, and there may be language such as "non-impact carbs" on the packaging that's used for calculating total carbohydrates.
 You should always read the label carefully to choose the best bars for your dietary requirements and goals.